Abdillahi Deria: Biography

 Abdillahi was the son of Sultan Deria Hassan whom he succeeded in 1943 after his death.
 Abdillahi was described as a religious man, and was educated in Aden before returning to Somaliland in 1920.

-A member of the Eidagale sub-division of the Garhajis subclan, Reer Guuled his reign covered the later years of British Somaliland and most of the subsequent Somali Republic.
+A member of the Eidagale sub-division of the Garhajis subclan, Abdillahi's reign covered the later years of British Somaliland and most of the subsequent Somali Republic.

 The British administration proposed that the British Somaliland protectorate be reconstituted into a tribal kingdom similar to the Gulf monarchies, with Abdillahi recognized as the Sultan, however Abdillahi rejected the idea.

-Abdulqadir, the Sultan’s son, who supported this plan, was deeply disappointed by his father's rejection of the proposal.
+Abdulqadir, the Sultan's son, who supported this plan, was deeply disappointed by his father's rejection of the proposal.
 That day, he vowed to leave the country and not return to Somaliland as long as his father Sultan Abdillahi, his brother Rashid Sultan Abdillahi, and his sister Sahra Sultan Abdillahi were alive.

 He was granted permanent residency in Kuwait and did not return to Somaliland until after his brother Sultan Rashid—who was the last surviving family member—passed away and was succeeded in the sultanate by him.